tzuyyang/End-Customer-Grouping-Prediction/README.md

   7. Train model on the data
   8. Predict and Evaluate

-## Why using Naive Bayes Model
+## Why chosing Naive Bayes Model?
- - Will talk about this in another repository.
+ - Please refer to another repository.